-The European Travel Information and Authorization System, or ETIAS, is a new system set to take place in 2021.
+The European Travel Information and Authorisation System, or ETIAS, is a new system set to take place in 2022.
 The ETIAS is a visa waiver program that is meant to strengthen the borders of the Schengen Zone.
 This will be done by keeping a record of non-EU visitors who wish to enter and travel throughout Austria.

-As of now, many of these non-EU countries do not need a travel authorization to visit Europe.
-However, this will change starting in 2021.
+As of now, many of these non-EU countries do not need a travel authorisation to visit Europe.
+However, this will change starting in 2022.
 Those non-EU citizens who plan to travel to Austria will need an ETIAS visa waiver for Austria and the entirety of the Schengen Zone.

 The ETIAS application process is quick and easy.
 An applicant is able to access this from home, meaning there is no time wasted making appointments and standing in lines at an embassy or consulate.

 Austria, the EU, and the Schengen Area

 Austria is a German-speaking country located in central Europe.
 As a member of the European Union, Austria’s economy is strong and boasts a high standard of living for its citizens.
 In fact, it is among the richest countries in the world.